 Alert: When you are deciding whether to exercise ISOs and hold the shares, you still want to determine whether the difference between your long-term capital gains rate and your short-term capital gains rate (same as your income tax rate) justifies the risk of holding shares for a qualifying disposition.
 That you don't have to pay the pesky AMT should not, on its own, be the determining factor in your ISO strategy.

-The reduction in the ordinary income rates lowers the difference between your income tax rate and your long-term capital gains rate.
-This reduced differential might affect your tax-planning decisions, e.g. whether to hold shares at exercise, vesting, or purchase.
-The TCJA did not change the capital gains rates or related rules.
-However, the tax law did change the income threshold where the rate on long-term capital gains and qualified dividends jumps from 15% to 20% ($479,000 for married joint filers and $425,800 for single taxpayers).
-That threshold is no longer similar to that of that top tax bracket.
+The reduction in ordinary income rates, which apply to short-term capital gains, lowers the difference between your short-term and long-term capital gains rates.
+This reduced differential may affect your tax-planning decisions, e.g. whether to hold or sell shares at exercise, vesting, or purchase.
+While there is no change in the long-term capital gains rates, the tax law created a new inflation-indexed income threshold above which the rate on long-term capital gains and qualified dividends goes from 15% to 20% (over $479,000 for married joint filers and $425,800 for single taxpayers).
+That threshold is no longer similar to that of the top tax bracket.